Quick Facts | Answer |

 Can the Landlord Charge for Painting in California?

-Landlords can charge for painting, but only if the tenant causes damage, rather than ordinary wear.
-However, California law requires that landlords prorate the useful life of the paint.
+California landlords can charge for painting, if the tenant causes damage rather than ordinary wear.
+However, state law requires that landlords prorate the useful life of the paint.
 If a landlord uses paint expected to last six years, tenants cannot be charged for painting after a seven-year tenancy, despite the level of damage.

 If a landlord uses paint expected to last six years, tenants cannot be charged for painting after a seven-year tenancy, despite the level of damage.